 Your worrying is no longer “helpful” at all

 You’ve always been a worrier, but you just experienced a major life transition

 While anxiety disorders can surface at any age, many researchers track specific traits that patients display throughout life, even at a young age.
 “Anxiety disorders tend to start actually quite young, and typically they’re observable in young children and adolescents.
 People who have generalized anxiety disorder will describe themselves as always having been a worrier,” says Danielle Keenan-Miller, director of the psychology clinic at the University of California, Los Angeles.
 “For other people, they cope quite well and never experience significant anxiety until there are major life transitions for them or other kinds of stressors.”
-Many will begin experiencing an abnormal amount of anxiety after big life events like taking a new job, having a child, becoming a single parent, or moving.
-These mini meditations can relieve anxiety.
+Many will begin experiencing an abnormal amount of symptoms of anxiety after big life events like taking a new job, having a child, becoming a single parent, or moving.